sbhbenjamin/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+    1. Download harmonia.jar and move it into an empty folder.

+    2. Run the application.

+        * For **Windows** user：Double-click harmonia.jar.
+        * For **Mac/Linux** user: Open the terminal, navigate to the directory where harmonia.jar is located, then run `java -jar harmonia.jar` in the terminal.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+        * Expected: Shows the GUI with a set of sample tasks.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a task

-1. Deleting a person while all persons are being shown
+1. Deleting a task while all tasks are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all tasks using the `list` command.
+Multiple tasks are shown in the list.

-   1. Test case: `delete 1`<br>
+    2. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+        Expected: First task is deleted from the list.
+Details of the deleted task are shown in the status message.

+    3. Test case: `delete 0`<br>
+        Expected: No task is deleted.
+Error details are shown in the status message.

+    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+        Expected: No task is deleted.
+Error details are shown in the status message.

+2. Deleting a task while filtered tasks are shown

+   1. Prerequisites: Filter the not-yet-completed tasks using the `find c/false` command.
+Multiple tasks are shown in the list.

+   2. Test case: `delete 1`<br>
+        Expected: The first task shown in the filtered list is deleted.
+Details of the deleted task are shown in the status message.
+The rest of the filtered tasks remain in the list.

-   1. Test case: `delete 0`<br>
+   3. Test case: `delete 0`<br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+      Expected: No task is deleted.
+Error details are shown in the status message.
+The filtered tasks remain in the list.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-2. _{ more test cases …​ }_
+      Expected: No task is deleted.
+Error details are shown in the status message.
+The filtered tasks remain in the list.

+3. Delete multiple tasks while all tasks are being shown

+    1. Prerequisites: List all tasks using the `list` command.
+Multiple tasks are shown in the list.

+    2. Test case: `delete 2 1 3`<br>
+       Expected: The first, second, and third tasks are deleted from the list.
+Details of the deleted tasks are shown in the status message.

+    3. Test case: `delete 0 2 3`<br>
+       Expected: No task is deleted.
+Error details are shown in the status message.

+    4. Other incorrect delete commands to try: `delete`, `delete x y z`, `...` (where x, y, and/or z is larger than the list size)<br>
+       Expected: No task is deleted.
+Error details are shown in the status message.

+4. Deleting multiple tasks while filtered tasks are shown

+    1. Prerequisites: Filter the not-yet-completed tasks using the `find c/false` command.
+Multiple tasks are shown in the list.

+    2. Test case: `delete 1 2`<br>
+       Expected: The first and second tasks shown in the filtered list are deleted.
+Details of the deleted tasks are shown in the status message.
+The rest of the filtered tasks remain in the list.

+    3. Test case: `delete 0 1`<br>
+       Expected: No task is deleted.
+Error details are shown in the status message.
+The filtered tasks remain in the list.

+    4. Other incorrect delete commands to try: `delete`, `delete x y z`, `...` (where x, y, and/or z is larger than the list size)<br>
+       Expected: No task is deleted.
+Error details are shown in the status message.
+The filtered tasks remain in the list.

 ### Saving data

-1. Dealing with missing/corrupted data files
+1. Dealing with missing data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+    * Expected: Default tasks are loaded instead.
+Upon an operation that attempts to interact with the tasks, e.g. add/delete/edit/mark/unmark tasks, the data will then be saved as data/harmonia.json.

+2. Dealing with corrupted data files

+    * Expected: An empty list of tasks is loaded instead.
+       1. Upon an operation that attempts to interact with the tasks, e.g. add/delete/edit/mark/unmark tasks, the corrupted data will then be overwritten.
+       2. If Harmonia is closed before any attempt to interact the tasks, the data file will not be overwritten.

+3. Dealing with data files with incorrect format

+    * Example: The deadline for a task is inputted as `2022-12-32`.
+    * Expected: An empty list of tasks is loaded instead.
+       1. Upon an operation that attempts to interact with the tasks, e.g. add/delete/edit/mark/unmark tasks, the data file will then be overwritten.
+       2. If Harmonia is closed before any attempt to interact the tasks, the data file will not be overwritten.